Sony RX100 V vs Canon M10

-The Sony Cyber-shot DSC-RX100 V and the Canon EOS M10 are two digital cameras that were revealed to the public, respectively, in October 2016 and October 2015.
+The Sony Cyber-shot DSC-RX100 V and the Canon EOS M10 are two digital cameras that were announced, respectively, in October 2016 and October 2015.
 The RX100 V is a fixed lens compact, while the M10 is a mirrorless interchangeable lens camera.
 The cameras are based on an one-inch (RX100 V) and an APS-C (M10) sensor.
-The Sony has a resolution of 20 megapixel, whereas the Canon provides 17.9 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Sony has a resolution of 20 megapixels, whereas the Canon provides 17.9 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Sony RX100 V vs Canon M10

 The physical size and weight of the Sony RX100 V and the Canon M10 are illustrated in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the RX100 V – represents 100 percent across all the size and weight measures).
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All size dimensions are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M10 is notably larger (22 percent) than the Sony RX100 V. In this context, it is worth noting that neither the RX100 V nor the M10 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete and possibly misleading, as the RX100 V has a lens built in, whereas the M10 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.